Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • Aging of DC cabling, isolators, and connections, leads to corrosion and degradation of insulation, which can result in arc faults due to increased impedance and exposed conductors.

-Your hybrid inverter that’s charging and discharging volatile electricity constantly every day is within a meter of the ground.
+One last safety consideration: Your hybrid inverter on the side of the house that is charging and discharging electricity constantly every day is within a meter of the ground.
 Your children are within a meter of the ground as well as your hybrid inverter.
 Why would you want a high-voltage product off the roof and installed at eye level?

 If you’re interested in learning more about the importance of who you want to choose as an installer, you might want to check out the following article titled, In-house Installers vs. Subcontractors: Which is Better?